Mammillaria vetula subsp. gracilis 'Arizona Snowcap'

 Mammillaria vetula subsp. gracilis 'Arizona Snowcap' is a beautiful small cactus with cylindrical stems almost entirely covered with white, short, and thick spines.
-It offsets profusely to forms an attractive clump that can reach up to 4 inches (10 cm) tall and up to 5 inches (12.5 cm) wide.
+It offsets profusely to form an attractive clump that can reach up to 4 inches (10 cm) tall and up to 5 inches (12.5 cm) wide.
 Stems are dark green, up to 3.2 inches (8 cm) long, and up to 1.2 inches (3 cm) in diameter.
 Flowers are cream-yellow with pinkish or brownish mid stripe appear in spring.
 They are up to 0.6 inches (1.5 cm) long and up to 0.5 inches (1.2 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).